channingwalton/bloop/docs/integration.md

 ### Note on installation requirements

-Every of the above mechanisms require you to have an environment with `bloop` installed and a server running in the background.
+All of the above mechanisms require you to have an environment with `bloop` installed and a server running in the background.
 It's likely that won't always hold for all your users.
 Can you still use `bloop`?